 To archive a journal, open its context menu (click on the 3 dots) then click the Archive button .
 A prompt will ask if you are sure you want to archive this journal.
 You can either choose to Cancel to keep the journal or Archive, which will make the journal a read-only file.

 A journal can only be deleted if it is empty.
 A journal is empty if you or a contributor have not added any content yet.

 To delete a journal, open its context menu and click .
 A prompt will ask you if you are sure you want to delete this journal.
 You can either choose to Cancel to keep the journal or Delete, which will remove the journal from the system.

 If you accidentally delete an empty journal, it is easy to start a new journal based on the same template.

-The journal is based on a tree structure with sub-branches to help you isolate each standard and build up supporting documentation accordingly.
-Think of it as a folder all about you with a number of sections containing multiple files and attachments describing your performance and giving evidence of achievements.
+The journal is based on a tree structure with sub-branches to help you isolate each standard or appraisal section and build up supporting documentation accordingly.
+Think of it as a folder with a number of sections containing multiple files and attachments describing your performance and giving evidence of achievements.

 Traverse through the sections of the Journal to reach a Form with content that you would like address.
 Self appraise or respond to questions or subjects within the Form by using the Add button on the appropriate element.
-You can also link files, learning logs and notes, and view feedback provided by contributors (collaborators) that you invited or authorised.
+You can also link files, learning logs, URL's and notes, and view feedback provided by contributors (collaborators) that you invited or authorised.